thomluther/ha-anker-solix/INFO.md

 ## Modification of Solarbank AC settings

 The Solarbank 2 AC model includes a hybrid inverter that supports also AC charging.
 Therefore this model supports some unique capabilities that require an additional set of sensors, control entities and actions.
-Note that the control entities are only present and the actions will only work for your admin account, that has permission to query and modify system and device settings.
+Note that the control entities are only present and the actions will only work for your owner account, that has permission to query and modify system and device settings.
 Version 2.5.0 of the integration provided initial support for toggling the usage mode to Time of Use mode or enabling the backup charge option for the next 3 hours.
 Further control entities have been provided to individually set the backup charge start and end times, or to enable and disable the backup charge setting.
 Version 2.6.0 added additional Time of Use plan control entities for the actual tariff and tariff price, as well as actions to modify multiple settings of these unique AC modes easily.